-Prior to NIAID's release of a press release or public statement, it is imperative that the DSMB findings remain confidential.
+In the case of DSMB recommendations that require public dissemination, a press release or public statement will be developed following Network procedures (Section 6).
+It is imperative that the DSMB findings remain confidential until public release.
 In an effort to ensure study confidentiality, all study team members must sign a confidentiality agreement.